How To Setup A Trailer Frame Build

 As noted above, weld pull is one hiccup with welding.
 It comes from heat distortion as the molten metal cools.
 There are lots of ways to work around weld pull on your trailer frame, and one of them is tacking — maybe to excess.

-Don’t forget the angle braces or gussets.
+Please remember the trailer frame angle braces or gussets.
 Those are critically important to making the frame rigid and strong.
 Read about types of gussets in the article Tips To Strengthen The Frame.
-Tack all the supporting members in place before the next step of complete welding.
+Tack all the supporting members in place before the next step to complete the welding.

 7. Plan Your Welds